Some asymptotics for short maturity Asian options: Numerical results and conclusion

-In this section we provide some numerical results based on the present analysis.
-We consider three stocks: Apple (``AAPL"), Walmart (``WMT"), and Tesla (``TSLA"), starting on January 1, 2023.
 For the following plots we take $r-q<0$.
 The following results will show a justification for the need to incorporate the jump terms in the analysis of \cite{pirjol}.
 For a 30-day time period, Figure \ref{pic3} provides a graphical representation of the integrated stock value (i.e., $\int_0^T S_t\,dt$), and its deviation from the model with no jump ($C=0$) and a specific jump ($C=0.1$) case.
 The best $C$-value fit is shown in Figure \ref{pic4}.
 Figure \ref{pic4} also shows the corresponding RMSE.

 For a 14-day time period, Figure \ref{pic1} provides a graphical representation of the integrated stock value and its deviation from the model with no jump ($C=0$) and a specific jump ($C=0.1$) case.
 The best $C$-value fit is shown in Figure \ref{pic2}.
 Figure \ref{pic2} also shows the corresponding RMSE.